Random interlacements and amenability: The connected phase

 \subsection{Monotonicity of the uniqueness transition}

-The event $\{\mathcal{I} \text{ is connected} \}$ is not monotone with respect to the set $\mathcal{I}$.
+Observe that the event $\{\mathcal{I}$ is connected$\}$ is not monotone with respect to the set $\mathcal{I}$.
 This immediately raises the question of whether there could be some $u > u_c$ for which $\mathcal{I}^u$ is $\mathcal{P}_u$-a.s. disconnected.
 The next result rules out this possibility.
-Note that a similar question was considered in \cite{HP99} in the case of Bernoulli percolation on unimodular transitive graphs and in \cite{Sch99} in the general quasi-transitive case.
+Note that a similar question was considered in~\cite{HP99} in the case of Bernoulli percolation on unimodular transitive graphs and in~\cite{Sch99} in the general quasi-transitive case.